 - Conscious Incompetence

 Demonstrating the importance of resilience in learning and that giving up is a choice.
-Inspire Young People to remain determined by recognising learning is a process.
+Inspire Learners to remain determined by recognising learning is a process.

 Self-assessment of strengths, weaknesses, and transferrable skills.
 Learning how to plan for continued self-development to overcome threats and made the most of opportunities.